What is Discovery Bible Study (DBS)?

 1) Connect and Review

-Participants meet and talk with each other about their week.
-This includes questions like “What are you thankful for this week?” and “What difficulties have you faced this week?” both of which teach participants about prayer.
+Participants meet and discuss their week.
+This includes questions like “What are you thankful for this week?” and “What difficulties have you faced this week?”
+Both of which teach participants about prayer.
 Everyone learns to share their highs and lows in community.
 During this section, participants also talk about with whom they shared last week’s lesson and how they lived their life differently because of it.

 2) Read the Passage

-The group reads the passage once together, using the same Bible translation.
-Then one person reads it again while everyone else’s Bible is closed, followed by another person explaining the passage in their own words.
+The group reads the passage once together, using the exact Bible translation.
+Then one person rereads it while everyone else’s Bible is closed, followed by another person explaining the passage in their own words.

 3) Discover God’s Word

 Everyone has an opportunity to discuss how they feel about the passage and why it made them feel that way.
-After that, the group talks about what the passage tells them about God, people, and their relationship with Him.
-It’s important that answers come straight from the text, not from outside sources.
+After that, the group discusses what the passage reveals about God, people, and their relationship with Him.
+Answers must come straight from the text, not from outside sources.

 4) Obey God’s Word

 This is the defining feature of DBS.
 Participants are asked, “If this passage is true, how does it change your view of God?
 Yourself?
 Other people?”
-They each come up with a concrete action that they can take in the next week in the form of an “I will …” statement.
-They also each think of someone they can share the passage with.
+Each participant proposes a concrete action they can take in the next week, in the form of an “I will …” statement.
+They also each identify someone with whom they can share the passage.

 Watch this helpful video on the foundations of DBS